 Your customers know what they’re looking for, but you need to help them find it.
 By deploying a customer engagement platform, you can serve pertinent, tailored product suggestions right on the homepage to immediately capture your visitors’ attention and generate a 120% increase in CTRs.

 Bestseller Clothing uses this ‘Just For You’ widget to provide a carefully curated selection of product recommendations for every website visitor.

 8. ‘Customers Also Viewed’ widget

 The ‘Customers Also Viewed’ widget lets you incorporate personalization with social proof on every product page.
-It’s also a great way to upsell products: display personalized recommendations of related high-end items to encourage customers to purchase more.
+By deploying customer engagement software, it’s possible to strategically upsell: display personalized recommendations of related high-end items to encourage customers to purchase more.

 Old Navy gives customers two personalized widgets to choose from on their product pages.